Build a TV stand from a pallet!

 How fun is that display case anyway?!?
 To be able to theme it on a whim makes me giddy. 🙂

 And there she is!
-The old palette TV stand.
+The old pallet TV stand.

-I decided to leave the wood in it’s natural state.
-I love the different hues and textures as is.
-Very crate-ish. 🙂
+I decided to leave the wood in its natural state.
+Love the different hues and textures as is.
+Very crate-ish.

-My $0.00 cost unique little TV stand is right cozy in it’s new home. 🙂
+My $0.00 cost unique little TV stand from a pallet is right cozy in it’s new home. 🙂